ajdumanhug/global-employers-ph/README.md

 ## ✍️ How to Contribute

 1. **Fork** this repository
-2. Add or update entries in `companies.md` or the data files
+2. Add or update entries
 3. **Submit a Pull Request**

 Or [open an issue](https://github.com/ajdumanhug/global-employers-ph/issues) with company details.